Libya rebels retake village south of Tripoli

 The conflict in Libya started out as a rebellion against Gaddafi's 41-year-rule.
 It has now turned into the bloodiest of the "Arab Spring" uprisings convulsing the region and has embroiled Western powers in a prolonged conflict they had hoped would swiftly force Gaddafi out of power.

-The Libyan leader is refusing to quit and the rebels have been unable to make a decisive breakthrough towards the capital despite support from Western warplanes.
+The Libyan leader is refusing to quit and the rebels have been unable to make a decisive breakthrough toward the capital despite support from Western warplanes.

 Libya charged the head of NATO with war crimes for killing innocent civilians and bombarding civilian targets in Libya.